backdrop-contrib/back_to_top/README.txt

 Back To Top uses jQuery UI library effects for smooth easing of scroll.

+There are settings for:

+  * Preventing the button to appear in mobile or touch devices.
+  * Choosing between a image och text/css button
+  * Placement of the button
+  * Appearence of the text/css button

 Roadmap
 -------
-Settings in admin will be added for changeing some of the behaviour.
+More settings in admin will be added for changeing some of the behaviour.

 Author's Information